martinherweg/craft-plugin-downloader/README.md

 ```
 "craftPluginDownloader": {
     "plugins": [],
-    "tmpFolder": "/tmp/folder/for/the/download",
+    "tmpFolder": "tmp/folder/for/the/download",
     "pluginPath": "path/to/your/craft/plugins/folder"
 }
 ```

-* `plugins`: All Plugin Urls added via this module getting added to this array
+* `plugins`: All plugin URLs installed via this module are added to this array
-* `tmpFolder`: A Temporary Folder where all Plugin .zip files getting downloaded and extracted
+* `tmpFolder`: Path to a temporary folder which holds the downlowed files
-* `pluginPath`: The Folder to your Craft Plugin Folder
+* `pluginPath`: Path to you CraftCMS plugin folder

-`pluginPath` and `tmpFolder` are relative to your Project Root.
+`pluginPath` and `tmpFolder` are relative to your project root.

 # Usage
-The Script provides 3 commands.
+The script provides three commands.
-* `install <url>` Add Url to a Craft CMS Plugin github repo
+* `install <URL>` Install a CraftCMS plugin from a Github URL
-* `update` Update all Plugins added via this module
+* `update` Update all plugins listed in the `"plugins"` array within your package.json
-* `all` Install all Plugins in the `"plugins"` array in your package.json
+* `all` Install all plugins listed in the `"plugins"` array within your package.json

-You can add these commands in the `scripts` part of your package.json for easier use.
+For easier use, you can add these commands in the `scripts` part of your package.json.

 ```
 "scripts": {